Keryn Paviour-Smith: “There is no ‘delete’ button in a digital age”

 Keryn: I agree, and I’d add that. if you hire 100% against a job description, that's really boring for the candidate.
 There's no room for growth or development in that organisation for them.
 There’s an unhealthy tendency to want someone who will 100% match what their role is, right now, today.

-An improvement we will see is people choosing niche technologies to support all the various parts around the recruitment process.
+An improvement we will see is people choosing niche technologies to support all the various parts of the recruitment process.
 And then slowly integrating them into all core tracking systems.
 The result is a real focus on analytics and people using that to help them tell the story of how the organisation is performing, from a talent perspective, and determine what you need to do next to evolve.

 I think that will be a big improvement in the reporting analytics function.
 People were talking about it before but you just couldn't get the data needed to do it well.